×

 • Close

-Author: Emma Polit
+Author: Emma Padgett

 I spend my days in the mountains creating and sharing my favourite place in the world in the hope that it will inspire others to visit and love Fernie Alpine Resort and the wonderful town of Fernie as much as I do.